Y932211/swagger-compact-theme/README.md

 In cases, where an API method returns a lot of different status codes, the information doesn't even fit on screen.

-When users needs to make a client for your API, they don't want to waste their time by scrolling
+When users needs to make a client for your API, they don't want to waste their time scrolling the page back and forth

 That's why we need a compact Swagger UI